Naduvula Konjam Pakkatha Kaanom: Plot

-At the reception, the trio finds it challenging to keep Dhana and Prem together since he remembers nothing about her.
+At the reception, the trio finds it challenging to keep Dhanu and Prem together since he remembers nothing about her.
 He keeps remarking how awful Dhana looks, much to her dismay; however, the friends are able to control the situation.
 Much to Bhaji and Bugs' surprise, Prem starts to obey Saras' commands without question.
 Later that night, Saras reveals that he helped Prem complete his schoolwork during high school and since then Prem has respected Saras more than anyone.
 The next day at the marriage, the trio finds themselves in a fix when Prem refuses to tie the wedding knot, saying he does not know Dhana and that he cannot forget about a girl he once liked in school.
 After much persuasion by Saras, he ties the knot.
-Tears of happiness flow from the friends' eyes.
-However, their relief is temporary as Prem's condition worsens.
+However, the trio's relief is temporary as Prem's condition worsens.

 The trio takes Prem back to the hospital where they are reprimanded by the doctor for sneaking him out.
 However, he is surprised to learn that the wedding was a success.
 He realises that Prem has not slept well the past few days and gives him sleeping pills to help him sleep.
-The next day Prem's condition seems to be the same but later he recounts everything, revealing he has recovered and that his memory is back.
+The next day Prem's condition seems to be the same but later he recounts everything, revealing that his memory has returned.
 The friends celebrate, much to Prem's confusion.
 He is surprised to know that he is now married and laments how much he looked forward to his wedding but now is unable to remember it.